sCabab1359-OG/The-Decline/README.md

+DESIRED FEATURES: PLEASE PLACE NEW FEATURES INTO ADDED FEATURES FOLDER WITH A PROPER NAME DESCRIBING THE FEATURE AND A RESOURCES FILE TO GO WITH IT eg. RainStorm.tscn and                         RainStorm Resource Files folder both placed into a RainStorm Folder
-DESIRED FEATURES: (I only need the FEATURES added, no pixel art or animations, i am currently working on those, so use what ever you need to use in its place.
+                  (I only need the FEATURES added, no pixel art or animations, i am currently working on those, so use what ever you need to use in its place.
 Same with Sound                      effects, I am an audio engineer so I got that handled.
 Thank you Sooo MUCH for your help with this.
-Every contributer will be mentioned and credited in the                      game start up screen and the end credits where the details of what you added and helped with will be mentioned in more detail.
+Every contributer will be mentioned and credited in the                      game start up screen and the end credits where the details of what you added and helped with will be mentioned in greater detail.
 If you would like some help                        with sound design let me know what i can do.)

 Foot Steps-               Run audio loop of foot steps when player is walking.
 Possibly run different audio file for different types of surfaces being walked on.
 Possibly add as                           a script to tile sets with editable audio file selection? possibly a better way thats just what my brain came up with...